cuspaceflight/SpaceScream/README.md

 ### Intro ###

 Plays soundtrack.mp3, generates and plays some radioteletype tones, and then displays logos on screen with camera preview in background (screenshots are requested of each logo).
+Only on first cycle.

 ### PlayVideos ###

-Plays each video found in the videos directory, and records audio from microphone into audio directory (which will be created if it doesn't exist) for each.
+Plays each video found in the videos directory*, and records audio from microphone into audio directory (which will be created if it doesn't exist) for each.
 On completion of recording, a file transfer will be requested.
 A recording will only be made if one doesn't exist already for that video.

 ### DisplayImages ###

-Displays still frame from each video in full screen (camera preview in background for area of screen not filled by image), and requests a screenshot if one hasn't been taken before.
+Displays still frame from each video* in full screen (camera preview in background for area of screen not filled by image), and requests a screenshot if one hasn't been taken before.

 ### DisplayWindowImages ###

-Displays still frame from each video in corner of screen, in front of camera preview.
+Displays still frame from each video* in corner of screen, in front of camera preview.
 Requests screenshot for each (as before, only if one hasn't been taken before), and also takes a photo from phone camera, saving both full resolution version, and a thumbnail.
 The thumbnail is scheduled for file transfer.

 ### Outro ###

 Plays earth.mp3 (composition by school children), and shows CUSF logo on screen on top of camera preview.
+Only on first cycle.

+\* For the first cycle each time the app is run, only the videos/stills which haven't already been recorded, or had a screenshot taken in the particular configuration, are displayed.
+When the cycle repeats, all videos/stills are used, since the main objective has been achieved.
+This means that if the app is started and all recordings/screenshots are present, then nothing will be displayed for the first cycle (aside from the Intro, followed by Outro).

 Parameters
 ----------